Aaron Whitefield

-Aaron James Whitefield (born 2 September 1996) is an Australian professional baseball outfielder in the Los Angeles Angels organization.
-He made his MLB debut in 2020 with the Minnesota Twins.
+Aaron James Whitefield (born September 2, 1996) is an Australian professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Minnesota Twins and Los Angeles Angels.

 Career

 Whitefield began his career playing fastpitch softball.
 Whitefield won the bronze medal at the 2012 U-18 Men's Softball World Cup as a member of Australia's national softball team.

 Minnesota Twins

 After signing with the Minnesota Twins of Major League Baseball in 2015, Whitefield was assigned to the Gulf Coast Twins of the Rookie-level Gulf Coast League.
 He played in only seven games for the Twins due to visa issues.
 After the season, he played for the Brisbane Bandits of the Australian Baseball League (ABL) for 2015–16 ABL season.
 In 2016, Whitefield returned to the Gulf Coast League and played in 51 games, posting a .298 batting average with two home runs, 17 RBIs and 31 stolen bases.
 After the season, he played for the Brisbane Bandits of the ABL for 2016–17 ABL season and winning three consecutive championships with the club and the league MVP award.

-In 2017, Whitefield played for the Cedar Rapids Kernels of the Class A Midwest League, where he batted .262 with 11 home runs, 57 RBIs, and 33 stolen bases.
+In 2017, Whitefield played for the Cedar Rapids Kernels of the Single–A Midwest League, where he batted .262 with 11 home runs, 57 RBIs, and 33 stolen bases.
 After the season, he played for the Brisbane Bandits of the ABL for 2017–18 ABL season.
-Whitfield spent the 2018 season with the Fort Myers Miracle of the Class A-Advanced Florida State League.
+Whitfield spent the 2018 season with the Fort Myers Miracle of the High–A Florida State League.
 He hit .211 with two home runs, 25 stolen bases, and ten RBIs in 65 games.
 After the season, he joined to the Adelaide Bite of the ABL for the 2018–19 ABL season.

 After the 2019 season, he joined to the Adelaide Bite of the ABL for the 2019–20 ABL season.

-On 29 June 2020, Whitefield made the Twins 60-man summer camp roster in 2020.
-He made the Twins Opening Day roster in 2020.
-On 25 July 2020, he made his MLB debut in the ninth inning against the Chicago White Sox as a pinch runner for Eddie Rosario.
+On June 29, Whitefield made the Twins 60-man summer camp roster for the 2020 season, ending up on the Opening Day roster.
+On July 25, he made his MLB debut in the ninth inning against the Chicago White Sox as a pinch runner for Eddie Rosario.
 On August 10, Whitefield was outrighted off of the 40-man roster.
 Whitefield spent the 2021 season with Double-A Wichita Wind Surge, slashing .257/.327/.353 with 6 home runs and 58 RBI in 111 games.
 On November 7, 2021, he elected free agency.